Fundamental Theory of Torsion Gravity: Torsion Gravity for Spinor Fields

 with torsion field equations in form

 and gauge field equations

 where we set $P\!=\!2M^{2}$ because this is just the mass term of the torsion axial-vector field as it is well known.

-We notice that in reabsorbing within a renaming of the constant $k$ the values of the constants $t$ and $\beta$ we did not lose any generality in their absolute value, but in order not to lose any generality also for the sign all constants would have to be positive, and this is general may not be the case: the reason why we did it anyway is that those constants are in front of torsion and gauge fields' energy contributions and energies are positive defined; although we might have assumed those constants to have a generic sign, in the final form of the field equations we would have discovered that the signs were all positive, and thus with no loss of generality we can assume it from the beginning.
+We notice that in reabsorbing within a renaming of the constant $k$ the values of the constants $t$ and $\beta$ we did not lose any generality in their absolute value, but in order not to lose any generality also for the sign all constants would have to be positive, and this in general may not be the case: the reason why we did it anyway is that those constants are in front of torsion and gauge fields energy contributions, which are positive defined.
+Of course, we might have assumed those constants to possess a generic sign, but in the final form of the field equations we would have discovered that those signs were positive, and thus we can assume this immediately with no loss of generality.

-We also notice that in torsion and gauge field equations there is no extra contribution: this is because the metric cannot produce extra contributions for torsion and gauge fields, and torsion and gauge fields cannot interact with one another without violating the gauge invariance.

-To proceed with the inclusion of matter fields, it is fundamental to notice that spinor fields are defined in terms of gamma matrices that can also be used in building fundamental quantities, whose employment allows to lower the order of derivatives in all such quantities because every time covariance demands for a single covariant index to be present one gamma matrix can be used instead of one spinorial derivatives of the spinor field: to include the matter fields, we have to write the general form of their contribution in the metric field equations, and this can be constructed by employing no more than one spinorial derivative of the spinor field, since gamma matrices can be used to saturate indices, and eventually we have that the most general expression is given according to
+To proceed with the inclusion of matter fields, it is fundamental to notice that spinor fields are defined in terms of gamma matrices that can also be used in building fundamental quantities, whose employment allows to lower the order of derivatives in all such quantities because every time covariance demands for a single covariant index to be present, one gamma matrix can be used instead of one spinorial derivatives of the spinor field.\!
+To include the matter fields, we have to write the general form of their contribution in the metric field equations, and this can be constructed by employing no more than one spinorial derivative of the spinor field, since gamma matrices can be used to saturate indices: eventually we have that

-in general; the contribution as source of the torsion field equations is the spin density of the material field and it can be taken with no spinorial derivative at all when gamma matrices are considered, therefore obtaining that
+in general; the contribution as source of the torsion field equations is the spin density of the material field and it can be taken without any spinorial derivative at all when gamma matrices are considered, therefore obtaining that

 also in general; the contribution as source of the gauge field equations is the current density of the material field and similarly it is given according to

 again in the most general case: the full set of geometry-matter coupling field equations is for the metric field